-- Identify the people who are important to them and describe how they help keep them safe. - Practise personal and social skills needed to include and interact with others effectively in a range of situations. - Describe a range of strategies they can use when they need help with a task, problem or situation. - Examine simple health messages and how they relate to their own health decisions and behaviours. - Build and maintain positive and respectful relationships. - Access and understand health and safety information.
+- Identify the people who are important to them and describe how they help keep them safe. - Practise personal and social skills needed to include and interact with others effectively in a range of situations. - Describe a range of strategies they can use when they need help with a task, problem or situation. - Predict and reflect on how others may feel in different situations, and ways they can support others. - Identify and practise using assertive behaviours to manage unsafe situations (eq I don't think that is a safe thing to do and I don't want to do that.) - Examine simple health messages and how they relate to their own health decisions and behaviours. - Build and maintain positive and respectful relationships. - Access health and safety information on the internet that can be used to make informed decisions (eq. choosing not to drink alcohol after finding out the effects of alcohol on a young person's brain and - Interpret messages conveyed through health and safety advertisements and campaigns.